kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-devops.md

         enabled: True
 ```

-Save it and exit, it will be installed automatically.
+Save it and exit.
+DevOps component will be installed automatically.
 You can inspect the logs of ks-installer Pod to [verify the installation status](../verify-components), and wait for the successful result logs output.